FrostyX/infra-docs/koschei.rst

 To set static priority of package "foo" to value "100", run as koschei user::

-  koschei-admin setprio --static foo 100
+  koschei-admin set-priority --static foo 100